 The Canary Wharf branch of high-end gym Third Space recently opened The Yard: London’s largest multi-functional training space, set over 7,250 square foot.
 Here you can try your hand at a number of unique fitness classes, including gruelling strength class Yard Strong, where you’ll be put through your paces with a series of strongman challenges in a stadium atmosphere – expect log bars, farmer carriers and the like.
 There’s also Yard Wod, which involves five teams working across five zones such as rowing, plyo boxes and AirBikes.
 Not for the faint-hearted, The Yard’s new classes are high-energy, fun…and utterly exhausting!
 16-19 Canada Square, Canary Wharf, London E14 5ER

-Rowing is proving to be one of the top wellness trends of 2019 – so why not give it a go at London’s first fully integrated boutique rowing studio, The Engine Room?
-Founded by personal trainer Chris Heron, the Marylebone studio offers three 50-minute rowing classes, all of which are technique focused – so if you’ve never rowed before, it’s the perfect chance to learn the tricks of the trade.
+Founded by personal trainer Chris Heron, The Engine Room in Marylebone studio offers three 50-minute rowing classes, all of which are technique focused – so if you’ve never rowed before, it’s the perfect chance to learn the tricks of the trade.
 The studio is located in a Grade-II listed converted church, with classes featuring blue strobe lighting, high-tech trackers and thudding music for top motivation.
 Prepare to sweat!
 The Engine Room, St Bedes Hall, Off Albany Street, London NW1 4EE

 The usual dread of going to a new gym has entirely evaporated by the time you roll up to the elegant townhouse in a leafy South Ken neighbourhood where the Pilates Squared studio is located.
 A large bay window lights up the intimate space where the highly-trained experts walk you through the hi-tech apparatus which includes Reformer machines and a Cadillac (the rather terrifying-looking metal frame with additions to help you stretch in all the right places).
 This is bespoke fitness at its very best – each new client receives an individual consultation from which a personalised program is devised to help them meet their goals.